RoboNickBot/c-maze/README.txt

     make, gcc, SDL2, SDL2_image

- Installation:
+ Installation/Build:

-    cd to the directory with the files and run make
+    on Unix-likes, cd to the directory with the files and run make

-    if building on Windows, copy the SDL dlls into the directory as well
+    if building on Windows.. ?
+I don't really know Windows development

  Objective: